Internal Training

 Are you interested in a scientific internship at HT?

-We generally encourage interested candidates to contact Groups Leaders at least six months before the expected starting date of their internship.
+We generally encourage interested candidates to submit their open application at least six months before the expected starting date of their internship to allow the completion of all administrative steps.

 USEFUL RESOURCES